openfaas/docs/docs/reference/ssl/swarm-with-traefik.md

 First, remove the `ports` section.

-Next, add the following `labels` directive to the `deploy` section of the gateway service.
+Next, add the following `labels` directive to the gateway service.

 ```yaml
     gateway: